NCGRP/mb1suppl/ConsolidatedREADME.txt

 #on local machine, use R to make an animated bar plot sliding along the chromosome,
-#showing phased read depth on y axis
+#showing read depth on y axis
 cd /Users/wichita/Desktop/telework/patellifolia/OrthoVariantMap/plots/animations;